 Initial attempts to inject the complaints process with an element independent of the police were weak, detached from the actual investigation and, arguably, little more than tokenism.
 They did not succeed in stemming the rising tide of public criticism.
 Further rounds of reform eventually produced what are officially presented as procedures for the independent investigation of complaints against the police in each of the four jurisdictions.
 Nevertheless, confidence in the handling of police complaints remains low.
 Part of the problem can be related to the fact that the procedures in these islands are not as independent as they are officially presented.

 With the exception of complaints to the Police Ombudsman for Northern Ireland, most of the complaints are not investigated directly by the ‘independent’ complaints bodies themselves.
 These continue to be investigated by serving police officers in the same forces as the officers against whom the complaints were made.

-In England and Wales in 2010, the House of Commons Home Affairs Committee (HAC) reported that the Independent Police Complaints Commission (now the Independent Office for Police Complaints) directly investigated less than one percent of all the complaints it received.
+In England and Wales in 2010, the House of Commons Home Affairs Committee (HAC) reported that the Independent Police Complaints Commission (now the Independent Office for Police Conduct) directly investigated less than one percent of all the complaints it received.
 The vast majority were investigated by the police forces in question, subject to the possibility of supervision or oversight by the Commission.
 That cannot be described as the independent investigation of complaints in any meaningful sense of the concept.
 In 2013, the HAC commented: